 - James A. Michener Art Museum – Bucks County has been home to several famous authors throughout the centuries (Oscar Hammerstein II, Pearl S. Buck, Margaret Mead, George Kaufman), as evidenced at the museum, named for the Doylestown native son and Pulitzer Prize winner who penned such books as Tales of the South Pacific.
 Tucked into a corner of the art museum is a recreation of the Bucks County office where Michener worked for more than 35 years.
 Objects on his desk include two autographed baseballs from the Baltimore Orioles, his Olympia typewriter and a Doylestown High School T-shirt.
 138 S. Pine Street, Doylestown, (215) 340-9800, michenerartmuseum.org

 - Free Library of Philadelphia, Parkway Central Branch – A stunning Beaux Arts building along the culture-packed Benjamin Franklin Parkway serves as the flagship of a citywide organization that includes 61 neighborhood libraries, a research center and community centers.
 In addition to typical library activities—borrowing books and accessing free Internet—visitors here can explore a massive collection of notable and rare works by Charles Dickens, Edgar Allan Poe, Beatrix Potter and others.
 The library hosts author readings and lectures, special exhibitions and events all year long.
-Insider tip: Charles Dickens’ taxidermied pet bird Grip, thought to be Poe’s inspiration for The Raven, resides upon a pedestal in the Rare Book Department in the Parkway Central Library.
+Insider tip: Charles Dickens’ taxidermied pet bird Grip, thought to be Poe’s inspiration for The Raven, resides upon a pedestal in the Rare Book Department.
 1901 Vine Street, (215) 686-5322, freelibrary.org

 - The Library Company – Founded by Benjamin Franklin in 1731, this independent research library focusing on 17th– to-19th-century American society and culture is said to be the country’s oldest cultural institution.
 The library, free and open to the public, houses a rare collection of books, photography, manuscripts and art and regularly hosts exhibits, lectures and other special public programs.
 1314 Locust Street, (215) 546-3181, librarycompany.org